-I’ve really been on a cotton kick because of the warm weather (and because cotton is great, as illustrated before), and I was all pumped up ready to do a blog post on crocheting a tunisian simple stitch washcloth out of some pretty blue cotton I’ve had lying around.
-And then this post from Purl Soho doing exactly what I wanted to do pops up on my Pinterest feed.
+I’ve really been on a cotton kick because of the warm weather (and because cotton is great), and I was all pumped up ready to do a blog post on crocheting a tunisian simple stitch washcloth out of some pretty blue cotton I’ve had lying around.

 UPDATE 8/18/2020: There’s now a growing playlist of Tunisian Crochet tutorials on the Morale Fiber YouTube channel – perfect for beginners wanting some basic Tunisian instruction!